Skip to main content

 1 April – 30 June 2026 (final quarterly Super Guarantee period) Super must be received by the employee’s fund by 28 July 2026 (final quarterly due date).

-Super paid on or before 28 July 2026 Counts toward the June 2026 quarter obligation, super is owed for that quarter.
+Super paid on or before 28 July 2026 Counts toward the June 2026 quarter obligation, where super is owed for that quarter.

 Super paid on or after 29 July 2026